haskellamsterdam/haskellamsterdam.github.io/_posts/2020-07-24-haskell-study-with-alejandro.md

 <h3>How it works</h3>
 <p><strong>Show interest</strong><br/>

-If you want to join the study group then indicate by filling the [form](http://eepurl.com/g_auIH).
-Registration will b open till July 30th.
+If you want to join the study group then indicate by filling the <a href="http://eepurl.com/g_auIH">signup form</a>.
+Registration will be open till July 30th.

 </p>